Reddit is one of the newest data sources found on Echosec.

 *The list goes on – For the complete list of acronyms, GO HERE.

 Registration for Reddit is free and doesn’t require an email address.
 The site finances itself by offering a premium membership called “Reddit Gold,” as well as with promoted content.

-Warning: Reddit is just a bunch of people hanging out on the internet, sharing stuff and talking to each other.
+Warning: When asking “What is Reddit,” remember it really is just a bunch of people hanging out on the internet, sharing stuff and talking to each other.
 (Translation: It will probably eat all of your time.)

 To see Reddit posts by location with Echosec,